Cyrus Christie

-Cyrus Sylvester Frederick Christie (born 30 September 1992) is a British-Irish professional footballer who plays as a right-back for club Bolton Wanderers.
-He is a Republic of Ireland international.
+Cyrus Sylvester Frederick Christie (born 30 September 1992) is a professional footballer who plays as a right-back for V.League 1 club Hanoi FC.

 Early and personal life

 Christie was born in Coventry, West Midlands.
 He is a nephew of the late boxer Errol Christie.
-Christie has Jamaican heritage on his father's side, and his mother is of Lebanese ancestry.
+Christie is Jamaican on his father's side, and his mother was born in France and is of Lebanese descent.
+Christie holds Jamaican, French and Lebanese citizenship from his parents.

 Club career

 Coventry City

 Christie made his first-team debut for Championship club Coventry City against Morecambe on 10 August 2010, in a 2–0 away defeat in the League Cup.

 He joined Conference North club Nuneaton Town on loan in January 2011, but was recalled by Coventry after two starts and three substitute appearances.
 He then went on a 'work experience' loan to another Conference North club Hinckley United, in February 2011, where he made eight appearances.

 After Coventry's first league win of the 2011–12 season, a 2–0 home win against Derby County, Christie made it into the Championship Team of the Week.
 The following season, he was in the League One side of the week after putting a man of the match performance against Leyton Orient.
 The following game on 3 November, in the first round of the FA Cup, he scored his first goal in a 3–0 win against Arlesey Town and was praised by manager Mark Robins.
 On 8 December he scored his first league goal in a 5–1 home win over Walsall.

 In 2012, Coventry were relegated to League One.